 Bee would love it.
 She’s always wanting to sit in chairs by herself!
-Not only does this supply her with the chair to sit in, there are TOYS built into the chair, too!
-Oh, and it plays about 50 different songs, tunes and phrases.
+Not only does this supply her with the chair to sit in, but there are also TOYS built into the chair, too!
+Oh, and it plays about 50 different songs, tunes, and phrases.

 You can also tell the chair your child’s age and it will change the chairs activities accordingly.

 I like this toy for the same reason I like the rocking horse.
 Bee LOVES bouncing and rocking.
 Plus she already gets a kick out of rolling through the house on her alphabet train.

 I’m sure this will be a hit for those reasons alone!

 I don’t think much explanation is needed here.

 Kids love slides.

 I wouldn’t let Bee slide down this by herself yet, she just isn’t coordinated enough to do it safely!
 But I’m sure she’d have a lot of fun with my help.